GabiBrawl/Nibunkatsu/README.md

 ## Keymap

-The keyboard uses a 3-layer layout:
+The keyboard will use a 3-layer layout:

 - **Layer 0 (Base)**: QWERTY layout with modifiers
 - **Layer 1 (Numbers)**: Number row and symbols